elsaapp/elsa-code-challenge/README.md

+# Anthonys Solution for the Elsa code challenge

+This is my solution for the Elsa code challenge.
+Sadly 8 hours is not a long time and there are a number of things i would have liked to add.
+I Will probably continue with this later

 # Elsa code challenge

 You have a partially complete react-native app that you now need to improve by adding more features.